lorikayman/RebisTheory/src/lib/rebis_theory.md

 - Underworld is shortly discovered by Isorans, which shaped their own culture and myths.

-- By the time Isorans became a spacefaring civilization, they hunted down dragons of rage primarily for the resources, their scales used in construction of armor.
+- By the time Isorans became a spacefaring civilization, they hunted down dragons of rage primarily for their scales used in construction of armor.
+- Dragons are extenct of flee from Isora.
-- Later, Isorans discover alchamy and adopt it for their needs, propelling them into becoming an interstellar empire.
+- Isorans discover alchemy and adopt it for their needs, propelling them into becoming an interstellar empire.

 - Spiral Order is established.

-- Despite Tortomega being ones to build the floating kingdom for Valkyries, they had complex relationship, as both were at a prolonged war in the material realm.

-- During this period of time tortomega would be known as Titans.
-Due to earlier, greater stability of the relation, castles were decorated with carved statues and busts of titans, reminiscent of their ancestors, dragons.

-- In later times, as the war went on, titans were pressed by Valkyries back into the woods.
-There, Titans had discovered the Underworld.
+- Tortomega now establish themselves as Titans.
+- Titans discover the Underworld.

 - As Titans uncovered Underworld, under a lead of the Nefarious Imp, both civilization in beneficial agreement managed to advance at a greater pace.

 - This introduced shadow graviton technology into the material realm and Underworld's culture - the symbol of an eye, and a concept of utilizing energy through glyphs and minerals.

-- Through this technology, tortodrones were developed, initially utilizing power of crimsonite - one of 5 minerals containing a primordial aspect of the Nameless Realm - of rage.
+- Through this technology, tortodrones were developed, initially utilizing power of crimsonite -- one of 5 minerals containing a primordial aspect of the Nameless Realm, -- of rage.

 - Through further development of graviton technology, Grim Gates were built, though which devilite cities were transported into material realm, built by Undercorp.